smacmill/CSCI-544/HW1-NaiveBayes/README.md

 # Assignment 1: Spam filtering using a naive Bayes classifier
-The full assignment description is available [here](https://nld.ict.usc.edu/cs544-spring2020/assignment1/CS544-assignment1.pdf) as a PDF.
+See Assignment1-Description.pdf in this repo for a detailed description of this assignment.
 Below is an explanation of what each file does:

 * nblearn.py: learns the naive Bayes model from labeled data
 * nbclassify.py: uses the model on new data